The one secret to creating a smarter wealth transfer plan

 Holding a family meeting to share your intentions is a critical step too often skipped.
 Here are some tips for getting the conversation started.

 SIGNING THE PAPERWORK IS THE EASY PART when you set up an estate plan for your family.
-What comes before that step — making often-difficult decisions about who gets what when, and sharing your plans with your heirs — can be an emotional minefield.
+What comes before that step — making often-difficult decisions about who gets what when and sharing your plans with your heirs — can be an emotional minefield.

 “If your parents seem reluctant to talk about their estate plans, try broaching the topic by talking to them about your own financial future.”

-“On a practical level, not sharing your estate plans can create family quarrels later on,” notes Wesley.
-But research has also shown that a significant erosion of value can occur when assets are passed from one generation to the next — in part as a result of this lack of communication: Seventy percent of wealthy families lose their fortune by the second generation, according to one frequently cited study.1 “Parents can devise the perfect plan in isolation, but if their heirs aren’t prepared to receive it, they run the risk that no one’s life will be enriched,” he adds.
+“On a practical level, not sharing your estate plans can create family quarrels later on,” notes Galinskaya.
+But research has also shown that a significant erosion of value can occur when assets are passed from one generation to the next — in part as a result of this lack of communication: Seventy percent of wealthy families lose their fortune by the second generation, according to one frequently cited study.1 “Parents can devise the perfect plan in isolation, but if their heirs aren’t prepared to receive it, they run the risk that no one’s life will be enriched,” she adds.

 Your financial advisor and estate attorney or tax professional can help you think through a number of questions, such as whether to pass on your legacy, or a portion of it, while you’re still alive and how to structure your estate so that tax consequences are minimized.
 But when it comes to holding a family meeting to communicate your plans, few people think to ask their financial advisor to be involved.
 Often, having an objective advisor present to lead the conversation and answer questions can help family members open up about their hopes, dreams, values and ambitions.
 Below are some tips for having a productive family meeting.